ctongfei/nexus/docs/index.md

 Nexus' answer to these problems is **static types**.
 By specifying tensor axes' semantics in  types exploiting Scala's expressive types, compilers can validate the program **at compile time**, freeing developers' burden of remembering axes by heart, and eliminating nearly all errors above before even running.

-Nexus embraces **declarative** and **functional** programming: Neural networks are built using composable components, making code very easy to follow, understand and maintain.
+Nexus embraces **declarative** and **functional** programming: Neural networks are built using small composable components, making code very easy to follow, understand and maintain.

 ### Citation